-The Marketing group is comprised of 20 academic staff including 3 professors and 2 readers, and a number of PhD students.
-Our research is published in some of the top journals in our field including recently the Journal of Consumer Research, the Journal of Service Research, Organization Studies and Tourism Management.
+The Marketing group is comprised of 28 academic staff including five professors, and a number of PhD students.
+Our research is published in some of the top journals in our field, recently including Annals of Tourism Research, International Journal of Operations & Production Management, International Journal of Research in Marketing, Journal of Consumer Research, Journal of Marketing, Journal of Service Research, and Sociology.
 We serve on the editorial boards of a number of leading journals.
 For example, Prof Liz Parsons is co-editor-in-chief of Marketing Theory.
-The group is responsible for the School’s Consumption and Experiential Marketing Research Cluster.
 We deliver highly successful undergraduate and postgraduate programmes that are connected to our research and help to sustain our considerable and growing capacity and scope.

 We often conduct action research, which connects with a strong portfolio of knowledge exchange activities with the private, public and third sectors.
 We have recently completed a KTP with Hatton’s Model Railways Ltd to develop their digital marketing strategy.
 We also engage in knowledge exchange supported by direct funding from external collaborators, enabling us to help them rapidly and flexibly solve problems.